lukas-manduch/password-manager/README.md

-This password manager is currently work in progress, but when finished, it will be greatest password manager ever!
+This password manager is currently work in progress, but when finished, it will be the greatest password manager ever!

 ## Goals
 - Offline password manager